dougbutner/web-4/README.md

 For communication, we will consider cities as the "lowest" and global as the "highest" stratification level.

-Additionally, a community level may be added below cities to further add accuracy and usefulness.
+Additionally, a **community level** may be added below cities to further add accuracy and usefulness.

-For the purpose of any geo-social system, geographic association with each actor must be defined.
+For the purpose of any geo-social system, **geographic association with each actor** must be defined.

 Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance.
 When building a geo-social system, it's only necessary that association is declared at the lowest level of geographic stratification, from which the rest can be extrapolated.

 ## Social
 Because each person can be associated to either a community, or a city, we can develop systems within web 4 that allow coordination at every strata with just this one piece of data for each person.

-## Democracy, Collaboration, and ever-redefining Utopia
+# Democracy, Collaboration, and ever-redefining Utopia

-By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democracy
+By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each pe

 # Roadmap to Web 4 Reality